gheezzer/vagrant-file/README.md

 ## Installation and Configuration

-- The script will check for VirtualBox and Vagrant.
-If they are not installed, it will install them for you.

 - The script will create a Vagrant virtual machine based on the "ubuntu/focal64" box image.

 - Once the VM is up and running, you can connect to it using SSH.